panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/how-to-query-for-files-with-a-specified-attribute-or-name.md

 ---
-title: 'Postupy: Dotaz pro soubory s konkrétním atributem či názvem (Visual Basic)' ms.date: 07/20/2015 ms.assetid: b26026a3-3f43-448f-a582-259997af6be0 ms.openlocfilehash: 05dfe3e88274efe8d817defcac2f47efe053b12b
+title: 'Postupy: Vytvoření dotazu na soubory s konkrétním atributem či názvem' ms.date: 07/20/2015 ms.assetid: b26026a3-3f43-448f-a582-259997af6be0 ms.openlocfilehash: 68b8f02e3c7f53092ef91f2b8b96736a644a7fd1
-ms.sourcegitcommit: c7a7e1468bf0fa7f7065de951d60dfc8d5ba89f5
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 05/14/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65586497"
+ms.locfileid: "74347690"
 ---
-# <a name="how-to-query-for-files-with-a-specified-attribute-or-name-visual-basic"></a>Postupy: Dotaz pro soubory s konkrétním atributem či názvem (Visual Basic)
+# <a name="how-to-query-for-files-with-a-specified-attribute-or-name-visual-basic"></a>How to: Query for Files with a Specified Attribute or Name (Visual Basic)
-Tento příklad ukazuje, jak vyhledat všechny soubory, které mají příponu názvu souboru (například ".txt") v zadaném adresáři stromu.
-Také ukazuje, jak vrátit nejnovější nebo nejstarší soubor ve stromu na základě času vytvoření.
+This example shows how to find all files that have a specified file name extension (for example ".txt") in a specified directory tree.
+It also shows how to return either the newest or oldest file in the tree based on the creation time.

 ## <a name="example"></a>Příklad